Antonio Conte Blasts FA & Says He Will Have To Start His Match Prep For Liverpool On Flight From Azerbaijan

-Chelsea boss Antonio Conte won’t be wasting any time, having watched his side beat Qarabag 4-0 at the Baku Stadium in Azerbaijan on Wednesday.
+Chelsea boss Antonio Conte won’t be wasting any time, having watched his side beat Qarabag 4-0 at Baku Stadium in Azerbaijan on Wednesday.

 The Italian, who has been fuming over Chelsea’s hectic schedule in the press all week, revealed that his match preparations for the team’s upcoming clash against Liverpool would begin on the flight back home.

-The flight alone is enough to set them back, with no less than six hours traveled in the air when they flew in – and of course the same is expected on their trip back.
+The flight alone is enough to set them back, with no less than six hours traveled in the air when they flew in, and, of course, the same is expected on their trip back.

 Conte, though, wants to use that time wisely, and speaking to the media after the match, via The Guardian, the former Italy manager said that he would be starting his game prep in the air.
 While obviously pleased to be heading to the round of 16 in the Champions League, Conte blasted the English Football Association, whose scheduling has left his side hugely disadvantaged.